-As you may recall, I had enthusiastic expectations and resolutions for Dutch Clojure Days.
+As you may recall, I had enthusiastic expectations and resolutions1 for Dutch Clojure Days.
 My first Clojure-only conference, my first proper face-to-face with the community.
 How could I not be excited?

-On Saturday 21st at 8:30 am sharp we were at the TQ building reception, greeted by Carlo Sciolla.
+On Saturday 21st at 8:30 am sharp we were at the TQ building reception, greeted by Carlo Sciolla, one of the organisers.
 A couple of words on the venue: a simple but elegant building, close to Dam Square and right in front of a fascinating flower market.
 The conference happened on the fourth floor, with a balcony to enjoy the outstanding view on the city, and food and drinks for everybody.
 My first, huge “thank you, DCD!” goes to the vegetarian option which was palatable for a vegan, but let’s keep the cheering and the hand-clapping for the end.

 Eleven speakers were waiting for us.
 Vijay Kiran set the stage and the playful mood of the day, leaving soon room to Alex Yakushev.
 “Embrace the JVM” was a talk to treasure.
 Observability, performance profiling, memory inspection.
 I am by no means a JVM expert, however the tools Alex showed us will definitely help me get a better understanding of the machinery behind Clojure.

 Simon Belak was up next talking about transducers and statistical analysis.
 This was probably the hardest one for me.
 I haven’t found a way to appreciate the value of transducers yet, and statistical analysis is not my strongest skill.
 But I still appreciated the concept of sketch algorithms and I will hunt histograms pretty soon.

 Srihari Sriraman with “Practical Generative Testing Patterns” blew my mind and,